Future War: Cast

-Future War was featured in the season 10 of the movie-mocking television series Mystery Science Theater 3000 in April, 1999.
-Mike Nelson and his crew commented on the low-budget look (several scenes are in a warehouse where people are stacking apparently empty boxes), the use of forced perspective for the dinosaur sequences, Bernhardt's near-similar appearance to Jean-Claude Van Damme (referred to as "Jean-Claude Gosh Darn" by Nelson), and the overall nonsensical nature of the film.
-As Crow T. Robot remarked, “You know, I could point out that it’s not the future, and there isn’t a war, but you know me; I don't like to complain.”

-Having first been released in 1997, it was the most recent film to be featured on the original run of the series.
-The next most recent was Merlin's Shop of Mystical Wonders, which was released in 1996, and also lampooned in a 1999 episode.

 Release history

 Future War was released directly to home video on January 28, 1997 by Screen Pix Home Video.
-It was later released on Region 1 DVD by Trinity Home Entertainment on May 4, 2004.

-There was also a 2002 DVD release by EVG Digital Entertainment.
+It was later released on DVD in 2002 by EVG Digital Entertainment.
 This release contained no bonus materials.
 Despite the film itself being unrated, the Film Advisory Board rated this DVD EM or "Extremely Mature" (the equivalent of an R rating from the MPAA).

+It was released on DVD again on May 4, 2004 by Trinity Home Entertainment, also with no bonus materials.

 The film was also released on DVD as part of the Mystery Science Theater 3000: 20th Anniversary Edition DVD set released by Shout!
 Factory on October 8, 2008.

 Legacy

 In 2015, the film was featured on an episode of Red Letter Media's Best of the Worst, together with The Jar and White Fire.
 The film was positively received by the hosts, who named it as the episode's "Best of the Worst".